Chaitanya1496/Wordle-R/README.md

 # Wordle-R
-The amazing wordle written in R-programming language for fun.
+The amazing Wordle! game written in R-programming language for fun.